codito/habito/readme.md

 # Roadmap
 Some of the stuff on top of my mind:

-* `habito list` can be better.
-It doesn't check if tables can be output in terminal screen appropriately :(
 * Show how much data is needed to get me on track to meet goals
 * Gamification!